 A pinched nerve in the lower back happens when a nerve in the lower part of the spine becomes compressed by nearby tissue or bone.
 The pressure may cause pain, numbness, burning, or tingling in the lower back, legs, or feet.

 In this article, we discuss pinched nerves in more detail, including their causes, diagnosis, and treatment.
 We also explain exercises that people can try at home to relieve the symptoms.

 The spine contains many nerves, which carry signals to the brain.
 If bones or tissues in the spine press on a nerve, this disrupts the signals.
 This disruption causes the symptoms of a pinched nerve.
 In the lower back, a pinched nerve may cause symptoms that extend into the pelvis, legs, and feet.

 Pinched nerves can occur suddenly, due to injury, or gradually, as the result of aging.

 When a pinched nerve occurs in the lower back, a person may experience symptoms that radiate to the lower extremities, such as the legs, buttocks, and feet.
 Some people also call this condition sciatica or radiculopathy.
-Symptoms may include:
+Symptoms

 - sharp or burning pain in the lower back or buttocks